genevaers/Workbench/database/db2/README.md

 INSTSP      - install stored procedures
 </pre>

-### Note on stored procedures - job INSTSP

-Stored Procedures are used by the GENEVA Workbench to access related metadata in the DB2 database.
-These native Stored Procedures so must use DB2 Z/OS Version 11 or above.

-Native stored procedures are created directly in DB2.

 ## Replicating an existing GenevaERS environment

-This process differs necessarily from the one above.
+This process differs necessarily from the one above, and is used only for replicating an existing GenevaERS DB2 schema.
 <pre>
 EXDSNMOD - change LOB file location <===
 EXMPNC2  - change schema